felipenmartins/Robotics-Simulation-Labs/Lab3/ReadMe.md

 ![Webots screenshot with e-puck and camera images](../Lab3/vision_controller_screenshot.png)
 ###### Figure 2.
 Webots screenshot with the e-puck robot following the line using a vision-based controller.

+## Tasks
-In this lab, you will understand how this is done and how to use it to control the robot.
+In this lab, you will understand how the vision-based line following behavior works and how the image is processed.
+Follow the steps below to load the world and evaluate the example code.

+Use the same Webots world as in Lab 2, **create a new robot controller** called `line_following_with_camera`. **Copy the [example code](../Lab3/line_following_with_camera.py)** to your newly created controller and **run the simulation**.
+To make sure that the simulated camera works, first check if its width and height parameters are both bigger than 1: in the scene tree, click on `E-puck` then check the values of `camera_width` and `camera_height`.
+For the this lab, set the values to `camera_width = 640` and `camera_height = 480`.

+Observe that the example code has two different functions to process the image to obtain the line offset: `detect_line_position(image)` and `detect_line_position_2(image)`.
+Both serve the same purpose and have similarities.
+However, they are different.
+See the explanation below about the image processing pipeline for details about the function `detect_line_position(image)`.
+Then, analyse the code of the other function `detect_line_position_2(image)` to understand the differences that exist between them.

+**Run the simulation** and check how the robot behaves when using `detect_line_position(image)` or `detect_line_position_2(image)`.

+* Is there notable difference in performance of the line-following behavior when using functions `detect_line_position(image)` or `detect_line_position_2(image)`?

  The next section explains the image processing pipeline used in the available example code.

-## Image Processing Pipeline
+### Image Processing Pipeline
-The image processing pipeline is illustrated in Figure 3, which reproduces the image shown by _Camera View_ window next to a flowchart of the example code [available here](../Lab3/line_following_with_camera.py).
+The image processing pipeline is illustrated in Figure 3, which reproduces the image shown by _Camera View_ window next to a flowchart of the example code.
 As explained above, the Region-of-Interest (ROI) is represented by the green box, the center of the image is indicated via the blue line and the center of the line on the floor is given by the red dot.
 Because the center of the camera view is aligned with the center of the robot, the objective of the controller is to change the robot's orientation so that the blue line aligns with the red dot.
 The idea is that the robot will follow the line when moving forwards as long as its orientation is continuously adjusted to align the center of the image with the center of the line.

 ![Webots screenshot with e-puck and camera images](../Lab3/vision-based_flowchart.png)
 ###### Figure 3.
 Camera image and flowchart of the vision-based line-following controller.
 The image processing pipeline is illustrated by the blue blocks.